 - Shortness of breath worsening with physical exertion

 - Swelling of the legs, feet, or ankles

 People with COPD can experience events called exasperations.
 That means their symptoms worsen beyond their usual daily symptoms and persist for several days.

 If you have any of these symptoms but do not yet have a diagnosis of COPD, we will help you obtain a proper diagnosis through the World Trade Center Health Program.
 A confirmation of your diagnosis also makes you eligible to apply for VCF COPD awards.
-The personal injury attorneys at Gregory Cannata & Associates have several years of experience representing claimants and helping them receive the medical care and compensation they need.
+The personal injury attorneys at Cannata, Hendele & Cannata have several years of experience representing claimants and helping them receive the medical care and compensation they need.